luke-codewalker/rusty_wordle/README.md

-# RUSTY_WORDLE
+# rusty_wordle
-An implementation of Wordle in Rust.
+`rusty_wordle` contains an implementation of the Wordle game in Rust.
+The underlying dictionary and game rules are all based on the [original game from the NY Times](https://www.nytimes.com/games/wordle/index.html).